 What is a Little Free Library?

-Little Free Library book-sharing boxes foster the love of reading in the neighborhood where they are installed and provide 24-hour book access.
+Little Free Library book-sharing boxes promote the love of reading in the neighborhoods where they are installed and offer 24-hour access to books.

-Our own little free library has been thriving for the past four years, and visitors regularly visit and exchange books.
+Our own little free library has been thriving for the past five years, with visitors regularly stopping by to exchange books.
 We keep teen and children's books on the lower shelf and adult reading on the top shelf of our free little library.

-Little free library stewards are the owners or the people who sponsor the library.
-As a steward, I check the library often and add books when needed.
-I find books at our local thrift store for low cost or even free.
+Little Free Library stewards are the owners or sponsors of the library.
+As a steward, I regularly check the library and add books as needed.
+I find books at our local thrift store for a low cost or even for free.

-Little free libraries are not meant to compete with your local library but to work alongside them.
+Little free libraries are not meant to compete with your local library but to work alongside it.

 Keep reading or click the link to the YouTube video below to learn how we refreshed our Little Book Library.